 - We advise you to exercise normal safety precautions in Hong Kong.
-Exercise common sense and look out for suspicious behaviour, as you would in Australia.
+You should exercise common sense and look out for suspicious behaviour, as you would in Australia, and monitor the media and other sources for information on local travelling conditions.

 - Penalties for serious drug offences in Hong Kong are severe.
 In 2014, a number of foreigners have been arrested for allegedly trafficking commercial quantities of drugs, mainly when attempting to exit the airport in Hong Kong.